On the connectedness of the space of codimension one foliations on a closed 3-manifold: Appendix: Flexibility of almost integrable plane fields

-\begin{proof} Let $C$ denote the flow cylinder of $D$ under $\xi \cap \eta$.
-Since the intersection of $D$ with every leaf of $\eta$ is connected, by the Poincaré--Bendixson Theorem, no integral curve of $\xi \cap\eta$ returns to $D$.
-In other words, $C$ is an \guil{interval fibered bundle} over $D$.
+\begin{remark} The role of $S$ is unclear at that stage.
+The point is that we are going to apply Lemma \ref{l:defmod} to a family of plane fields $\xi_t$, using a different $D_t$ for each $t$, but all these disks will be part of the same surface $S$, so the bound in the second item will be uniform in $t$, since $\chi_m$ depends only on $S$ and not on $D$. \end{remark}

+\begin{remark} What really matters to us concerning $\chi_m$ is that it is nondecreasing and that $\chi_m(x)/x$ is bounded on any bounded set of $\R_+^*$. \end{remark}

+\begin{proof} Let us first describe $\xi^u$ geometrically.
+By condition $(*)$, there exists a nonvanishing vector field $\nu$ tangent to $\xi \cap \eta$ (and a unique one if we impose the additional condition $\nu \cdot \partial_y = 1$).
+Let $C$ denote the flow ``cylinder'' of $D$ under $\nu$.
+Note that an integral curve of $\nu$ starting from $D$ cannot return to $D$.
+Indeed, otherwise, some subarc of this curve intersects $D$ exactly at its endpoints, which necessarily belong to the same leaf $P$ of $\eta$ and are thus connected by an arc of $P\cap D$ by assumption.
+Then the union of these two arcs forms a simple closed curve in $P\cap V$ (which is convex) and thus bounds a disk in $P\cap V$, which is either positively or negatively stable under $\nu$.
+Then by a corollary of Poincar\'e-Bendixson's Theorem, this disk must contain a singularity of $\nu$, which is impossible.

+Hence, $C$ is an interval bundle over $D$.
 Now the key observation is that there is a unique integrable plane field $\xibar$ on $C$ containing $\xi \cap \eta$ and coinciding with $\xi$ at every point of $D$: the unique plane field invariant under the holonomy of $\xi \cap \eta$ and equal to $\xi$ along $D$.
-The proof of Lemma \ref{l:defmod} consists in measuring the variations of this plane field and then truncate it and connect it to $\xi$ by some linear homotopy.
+For $\xi^1$, we will take a plane field coinciding with $\xibar$ on the $\mu$-neighborhood of $\sigma$, with $\xi$ outside a $2\mu$-neighbourdhood of $\sigma$ (which is contained in $C$) and with both on $D$, and $\xi^u$ will be a linear homotopy connecting $\xi$ to $\xi^1$.